 Since voles, moles, and gophers live their lives primarily underground, rarely being seen on the surface, it may seem as though removing them from your yard is a near-impossible task.
 Despair not—there are numerous courses of action for even novice homeowners.
 Take action to banish ground pests before your yard transforms into a dismal vegetable graveyard.

-How to Identify What Burrowing In Your Yard
+How to Identify Underground Rodents Burrowing in Your Yard